 Transfer Credits: Course credit may also be allowed, with the advance approval of the Certificate Administrator, for one course, of up to three units of credit, taken at another law school.
 In that event, only the credit earned for that course will be applied to the Certificate; the grade earned for the course will not be counted in determining the student’s GPA for the Certificate.

 Ungraded Courses: Up to 4 ungraded credits may be applied to the Certificate (this applies to the practical skills component of the certificate, noted below.)

 B. Writing and Practical Skills Requirement

-Writing requirement: Students must also complete one paper on an energy law topic that relates to energy or on a topic that combines energy law and business law concepts (done as part of coursework or as an independent study).
+Writing requirement: Students must also complete one paper on a topic that relates to energy law or on a topic that combines energy law and business law concepts (done as part of coursework or as an independent study).
 The paper may also count as the student’s Writing Intensive Experience (WIE) or Capstone paper, if the paper meets those requirements and if the student desires but the paper is not required to be either a WIE or a capstone.
 The paper must be “substantial” meaning it counts for at least half of the grade in a course and several writings in a course could cumulatively count for this requirement.
 Students must obtain the approval of the Certificate Administrator to ensure the paper meets the writing requirement.

 Practical skills requirement: Students are also required to gain practical skills in energy law through one of more of the following: (a) taking a practical skills course with an energy focus (externship, legal practicum, or clinical work) for at least 3 credits; (b) through paid employment in the energy law field; or (c) through service learning or pro bono work on a project involving energy law.
 Students must complete at least 130 hours (the equivalent of a 3-credit externship) in their chosen practical skills option.
 Students can fulfill this requirement by doing more than one paid or unpaid job or project that cumulatively meet the hours requirement.